Leilehua High School: Marching Band

 The Leilehua High School Marching Band and Color Guard was formed in 2006 under the direction of Alan Kinoshita and had been under his direction until 2017.
-From 2018 the marching band has been under the direction of Aladdin Roque-Dangaran. the At its largest, the band grew to include approximately 120 members composing of wind instruments, percussion, and color guard.
+From 2018 the marching band has been under the direction of Aladdin Roque-Dangaran.
+At its largest, the band grew to include approximately 120 members composing of wind instruments, percussion, and color guard.
 Since its debut in 2006, the band has been able to grow and evolve from the "Class Single A(A)" division in 2006, through "Class Double A(AA)”, and "Class Triple A(AAA)" in 2013.
 Additionally, the band has had the wonderful opportunity to perform for the Tenri Kyoko Gakuen High School band in Japan multiple times.
 The band's motto is F.I.R.E is an acronym which stands for: Focus, Intensity, Respect, and Excitement.
 Students are taught to instill these principles not only within the band room, but also as they go out into the world post-graduation.
 The Leilehua High School Marching Band has been able to compete and place with top schools including: Mililani, Moanalua, and Maui High Schools.
 Leilehua has also been able to place consistently high in nearly every major category within their respective division.